 There is specific financial information for self-funded Elders on our page “what are the costs of a Home Care Package“ including the real financial benefit of a home care package for a self-funded person after they have paid their Income-Tested Care Fee.

 Who gets priority access to a Government subsidised Consumer Directed Care (CDC) Home Care Package?

-Under the Aged Care Act 1997, elders who identify with or belong to one or more of the following 9 groups receive priority allocation of a Government funded Home Care Package because the evidence demonstrates they have special needs:
+Under the Aged Care Act 1997, Elders who identify with, or belong to, one or more of the following 9 groups are recognised by the Government as having special needs:

-There are other factors that affect your priority status such as age, existence of support or care already in place and ability to cope.
+So if you identify with any of these groups, please tell the ACAT Assessor.
+There are other factors that affect your priority status such as legally blind, age, existence of support, care already in place and ability for the carer and Elder to cope.